Achieving a net-zero K-12 facility is a team effort

 In order to offset the costs of the highly sustainable renovation, the school pursued a $2 million grant from the Illinois Clean Energy Community Foundation (ICECF), which requires the building to use net-zero energy.
 IMEG worked closely with FGM Architects, River Trail School District 26, Trane, and a Passive House consultant to predict energy use and how much electricity would be generated by the photovoltaic system, properly size the system, and then apply for the grant.

 The school initially received half of the grant at the beginning of the project.
-The team is now tracking the energy use data and trends in the completed building—adjusting usage as needed to continue to consume less energy than the photovoltaic system produces—and prove that the building is net zero.
+The remaining grant funds were recevied after the team tracked the energy use data and trends in the completed building for a year—adjusting usage as needed to continue to consume less energy than the photovoltaic system produces—and confirmed the building’s net-zero operation.

 Other strategies employed to help the design achieve net zero include running the systems at a reduced rate when the building is unoccupied and keeping a strict schedule for the building automation systems.
 For example, the gymnasium systems run at a reduced rate not only when the building is unoccupied, but also during normal school hours when no students are in the space.